crisdamacena/computer-security-unb/README.md

 To use the ciphers, run the program and select the cipher option you want to see the ciphertext in the console.

-Type de number in the console.
+Type the number in the console.

 ## Information